mindspore-lab/mindone/examples/opensora_pku/README.md

 ```

 If you want to train causalvae with perceputal loss and GAN loss, you can refer to `scripts/causalvae/train_with_gan_loss.sh`.
+> Note:
+> Supports resume training by setting `--resume_training_checkpoint True`.
+It is the same for the multi-device training script.

 #### Multi-Device Training